Have you ever been involved with ice cream?

 It can’t possibly be.

-It has been there for me too many times when I’ve needed it – during birthdays, movie night at home and after tonsil surgery.
+It has been there for me too many times when I’ve needed it – during birthdays, movie nights at home, and after my tonsil surgery.

 Ice cream is more like a little slice of heaven, that I keep in my freezer and break out as needed.